Llanddaniel Fab

+The village is on National Cycle Route 8 (Lôn Las Cymru).

-The village was struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.
+The village was struck by an F1/T2 tornado on 23 November 1981, part of the record-breaking nationwide tornado outbreak on that day.

 Church

 St Deiniol's Church is a small 19th-century church in the village.
 The first church in this location is said to have been established by St Deiniol Fab (to whom the church is dedicated) in 616.
 The current building incorporates some material and fittings from its predecessor, which probably dated from about the 16th century.
 The church is no longer in use, and the village is now served by a church in Llanfairpwllgwyngyll.
 It is a Grade II listed building, a designation given to "buildings of special interest, which warrant every effort being made to preserve them", in particular because it is regarded as "a good example of a simple 19th-century rural church".